Collector's Club of Unixploria

 Manufactured collectibles are products marketed as special editions, limited editions, or variants of these terms.
 They are used as a marketing incentive for various types of products.
 Initially, these terms were applied to products related to the arts, such as books, prints, or recorded music and films.
 However, they are now used for cars, fine wine, and other collectibles.
 A special edition usually includes extra material of some kind.
 On the other hand, a limited edition is restricted in the number of copies produced, although the number may be arbitrarily high.

-Manufacturers and retailers use collectibles in several ways to increase sales.
+Manufacturers and retailers use collectibles to increase sales in several ways.
 One of these ways is through licensed collectibles based on intellectual properties, such as images, characters, and logos from literature, music, movies, radio, television, and video games.

 Collectibles have a significant role in licensing, which includes advertising, brand names, and character merchandise.
 Retailers also use collectibles as prizes, which are items of nominal value that come with a retail product at no additional cost, and premiums, which are items that can be obtained by redeeming coupons, boxtops, or proofs of purchase from the product along with a small fee to cover shipping and handling.
 Additionally, collectibles in the form of souvenirs have played a crucial role in tourism.